Ray Tauscher: Later Years and Retirement

 When Ray returned to the UK in 1932, English laws governing foreign “entertainers” barred him from returning to the UK.
 Ray went on the European circuit winning championships across the continent.
 Injuries sustained during his ascent to the racing throne forced Ray to return to America in 1934.
 He raced in California in 1935 and 1936 with mild success, after which he retired from racing in 1938 after suffering a broken shoulder.
 But he never lost his love of motorcycle racing.
 He was active managing racetracks in California, New Jersey, New York, and Toronto showing speedway addicts the exciting mode of racing that he brought to the cinder track.
 Ray took over management of the Portland, Oregon Jantzen Beach Arena racetrack in 1947 where he supported new racers, promoted events, and hosted racers from Australia to thrill local crowds.
 Ray worked for the US Post Service for 38 years starting in 1934 as chief financial examiner.
 He was also a line supervisor at the Portland Meadows racetrack for 28 years and was a championship golfer with a six handicap.
 He was a member of the Waverly Masonic Lodge, Portland Elks Club and represented Portland at Toastmaster events.
-Ray passed away in 1981 at the age of 74 from brain cancer in his hometown of Portland.
+Ray died in 1981 at the age of 74 from brain cancer in his hometown of Portland.